danmar/cppcheck/man/manual-premium.md

 ### Individual license

 A license that is connected to your computer.

-You can check any code you want.
+After installing you run a register tool that will create a license file which is locked to your computer.

-### LOC license
+### Enterprise license

-A license that allows you to run cppcheck on a limited number of lines of code.
-It can only be used for certain licensed paths in a repository.

-#### Running analysis

-Commands:

-    cd check-path

-    # Calculate lines of code and validate the license
-    premiumaddon --check-loc-license some-path/license-file > cppcheck-premium-loc

-    # Run cppcheck analysis
-    cppcheck <usual cppcheck parameters>
+You receive a license file.
+Copy that to one of these paths:
+Windows: C:\ProgramData\Cppcheck Solutions AB\
+Linux: /etc/cppcheckpremium/  or  ~/.cppcheckpremium/